steipete/steipete.com/_posts/2020-11-28-apple-silicon-m1-a-developer-perspective.md

 **Update 2:** I've heard that the choppy mouse cursor is an Xcode/Simulator bug, and is currently being worked on.
 Workaround: Ensure at least one Simulator window is on-screen and visible.

 **Update 3:** Great News!
-The WebKit crash when Running on Rosetta 2 will be resolved with a future update in Big Sur.
+The WebKit crash when running on Rosetta 2 will be resolved with a future update in Big Sur.

 ## Docker